lei-clearsky/doraemon/README.md

 #### Check out a demo [here](https://boiling-island-8716.herokuapp.com/)

 A Chrome Extension was also developed to test single page applications and web pages with dynamic UI features.
+Download it at the Play store [here](https://chrome.google.com/webstore/detail/private-pixels-step-recor/mjmcnfmjfnhdpngopmpdlegjpidnnmip).

-#### Check out the Chrome Extension repo [here](https://github.com/vatteh/doraemon_recorder)
+#### Check out the Chrome Extension repo [here](https://github.com/vatteh/doraemon_recorder).